Counting flags in triangle-free digraphs: Proof of Theorem

-We proceed by deriving a series of inequalities on the values of $\rho$ in Sections~\ref{sec:CauchySchwarz}--\ref{sec:Fork}.
-We will concentrate our attention on inequalities which can be expressed in terms of values of $\rho$ on the elements of $\mathcal{F}^{0}_{4}$.
-To be able to write down these inequalities we will need to enumerate elements of $\calF^0_4$, and also the elements of $\calF^\beta_3$ and $\calF^1_3$, which is done in the following subsection.
+We will concentrate our attention on inequalities which can be expressed in terms of values of $\Psi$ on the elements of $\mathcal{F}_{4}$.
+To be able to write down these inequalities we will need to enumerate elements of $\calF_4$, and also the elements of $\calF^\beta_3$ and $\calF^\lambda_3$, which is done in the following subsection.